hanakslr/hanakslr-site/src/assets/posts/rust-wasm.md

 At this point, I take a brief detour into math and refresh my memory on parametric equations.

 The concept behind a spirograph is that there is a single fixed circle, and then a smaller circle rotating inside of it.
-If you stray from these reality-based contraints, you can indeed get some [very cool results](https://www.eddaardvark.co.uk/python_patterns/spirograph.html).
+If you stray from these reality-based constraints, you can indeed get some [very cool results](https://www.eddaardvark.co.uk/python_patterns/spirograph.html).
 But to keep the math as simple as possible, we will stick with 2 gears - a larger fixed, and smaller one inside.

 #### Equations